trose2012/Personal-Website/README.md

 # Theo's Personal Website
-This is my personal webiste!
-It has my projects, information about me, and more!
+A personal webite that has projects, a contact page, and more!